 Introduction

 Despite some progress, global hunger and malnutrition persist, mostly affecting vulnerable populations.
-According to FAO’s 2024 report “The State of and in the World 2024”, if current continue, millions will face by 2030.
-Conflict, climate change, economic woes, and inequality fuel this crisis.
+According to FAO’s 2024 report “The State of and in the World 2024”, if current continue, millions will face insecurity by 2030. , , economic woes, and inequality fuel this crisis.
 Solutions exist, but lack of funding hinders implementation, especially in the hardest-hit nations.

-This summary article, drawing on the latest , explores not only the challenges of food insecurity but also its crucial link with food , and examines the current landscape and outlook.
+This summary article, drawing on the latest FAO report, explores not only the challenges of food insecurity but also its crucial link with food safety, and examines the current landscape and outlook.

 Understanding Healthy Eating